Botryoidal Spring

 Botryoidal Spring is a fountain-type geyser in the Lower Geyser Basin of Yellowstone National Park in the United States.

 Botryoidal Spring is part of the White Creek Group, which includes A-0 Geyser and Spindle Geyser.
 As the name indicates, Botryoidal Spring was originally known as a hot spring.
 The term botryoidal refers to the subspherical, grape-like geyserite structures around the vent.
 In 1996, seismic activity resulted in the sparkling spring changing to an active geyser.

 It erupts for about one minute.
-Intervals (= eruption start to eruption start) are 3 to 5 minutes.
+Intervals (between each shock) are 3 to 5 minutes.
 The fountain reaches a height of 10 feet (3 m).

 Immediately after an eruption, the pool is quiet.
-With no warning, eruptions start with a broad, moderately noisy burst.
+Without any warning, eruptions start with a broad, moderately noisy burst.
 Smaller bursting continues for less than a minute.
 Eruptions may start with a blue bubble, caused by a large steam bubble rising from below the water surface.